tylerstraub/lemonade/docs/faq.md

 ### 3. **What are the use cases for different audiences?**

    - **End Users**: Use [GAIA](https://github.com/amd/gaia) for a Chatbot experience locally.
-   - **LLM Enthusiasts**: Run models like LLaMA3 on Ryzen AI 300 PCs with minimal setup.
-See recommended apps listed [here](https://lemonade-server.ai/docs/server/apps/).
+   - **LLM Enthusiasts**: LLMs on your GPU or NPU with minimal setup, and connect to great apps listed [here](https://lemonade-server.ai/docs/server/apps/).
-   - **Developers**: Integrate LLMs into apps using standard APIs with no AMD-specific code.
+   - **Developers**: Integrate LLMs into apps using standard APIs with no device-specific code.
 See the [Server Integration Guide](https://lemonade-server.ai/docs/server/server_integration/
    ).

 ## Installation & Compatibility